-This week’s Guest Traveller, a JTC staff writer, asked her six-year old to write about their three-night glamping trip on Phillip Island, south-east of Melbourne.
-This is what came back: “We ate CocoPops for breakfast.
+This week’s Guest Traveller, JTC Editor Danielle Johnston, asked her six-year old to help her write a story about the highlights of their three-night glamping trip on Phillip Island, south-east of Melbourne.
+What came back – simple and stomach-felt – from the mouth of her babe did not surprise her: “We ate CocoPops for breakfast.
 We went to the beach everyday.
 We held a penguin that died.
 We slept in a tent.”
-Here’s her ode to reliving childhood holidays, creating new memories with good friends, and encrusting everything with a certain, sandy crunch…
+Here’s an ode to reliving childhood holidays, creating new memories with good friends, and encrusting everything with a certain, sandy crunch…

 We couldn’t have wished for a better start to the trip.
 Wildlife: Up close and personal.
 The free, daily-at-midday pelican feeding drew over 100 holidaymakers who stood spitting distance from a pod of pelicans raucously ‘sword fighting’ for a gulp of lunch.
 The massive black stingrays hovering in the nearby shallows left the kids even wider-eyed – and filled with questions.
 Someone was heard to say that there’s no need to worry about stingrays (a poisonous barb in their tail doesn’t count?!), but we adopted the shuffle-walk through the water anyway.
 Risk-mitigation is a mum’s main game, especially on a first-time camping trip.
 With no child stung or carried away by a pelican, we high-fived our parenting prowess and picnicked under a pergola beside a playground.